TroyRobinson/NEProto/README.md

 - Shows an immediate notice when deferring to a deeper model (so users know to wait)
 - Persists chat messages to localStorage
 - Collapsible container with reopen button; clear controls for chat and active metrics
+- Appends an Approach chip on assistant messages at the bottom-right of each message row; dropdown to re-run from the last user message with Auto/Fast/Smart

 ### components/MetricContext.tsx
 - React context tracking active ZCTA metrics and geometries